mdfaah/devops_test/README.md

 # devops_test
-This is a test project repository for DevOps course
+This is a test project repository for DevOps course.